Liner notes

 • Include any information about the work that is relevant, including performers, conductors, performance dates, medium and publisher details.

 • For the date, include the date of the recording, the copyright date or published date included with the recording.
-If a date cannot be found consult a library catalog or other resource; citations without a date are generally unacceptable.
+If a date cannot be found, consult a library catalogue or other resource.
+Citations without a date are generally unacceptable.
 If no date can be found, use “n.d.” (for no date).

 • Publisher numbers can be found on the CD liner notes or track listing.